GREAT: Geometry-Intention Collaborative Inference for Open-Vocabulary 3D Object Affordance Grounding: Experiment

 \textbf{Compare Baselines.} For a comprehensive comparison, we select two leading works (IAG \cite{Yang_2023_ICCV} and LASO \cite{LASO}) on 3D affordance grounding and two leading image-point cloud cross-modal works (FRCNN \cite{frcnn} and XMF \cite{xmf}) mentioned in the IAG.
 Following IAG, the baseline directly concatenates the features from modality-specific extractors.

 \textbf{Implementation Details.} We take PointNet++ \cite{qi2017pointnetplusplus} and ResNet18 \cite{resnet} as the default 3D and 2D backbones, respectively.
 To ensure a fair comparison, the same feature extractor and settings are used to reproduce the baselines.
 We train the GREAT for 65 epochs with a batch size of 16, utilizing the Adam optimizer with a learning rate of 1e-4.
-More details about the benchmark setting can be found in the appendix.